cyclone in india

 In 2016, Cyclone Vardah made landfall near Chennai, causing damage to property and infrastructure in Tamil Nadu and Andhra Pradesh.

 Cyclone Kyarr, in 2019, churned in the Arabian Sea, posing a potential threat to the western coast of India.
-Cyclone Kyarr was a significant weather event that highlighted the increasing intensity of tropical cyclones in the Arabian Sea.
+Cyclone Kyarr was a significant weather event highlighting the increasing intensity of tropical cyclones in the Arabian Sea.

 Nilam hit the southeastern coast of India in 2012, leading to significant rainfall and flooding in Tamil Nadu and Andhra Pradesh.